ananmaysharan/ananmaysharan/README.md

 ### About

 - Hi, I’m Ananmay 👋
-- I currently work as a GIS Data Analyst and Developer at the [Canadian Urban Institute](https://github.com/canadianurbaninstitute).
+- I currently work as a research analyst at the [Canadian Urban Institute](https://github.com/canadianurbaninstitute).
-- I recently graduated from the University of Toronto, studying Human Geography, GIS and Computer Science.
+- I graduated from the University of Toronto, where I studied Human Geography, GIS and Computer Science.
-- In my free time, you can find me playing soccer, cooking or finding new music.

 ### Technologies